dwheelerau/snakemake-plink/README.md

 ```
 Here the `dot` is the phenotype heading, only include one phenotype.
 The IID
 and FID are family and individual IDs.
 This pipeline is only setup for
 unrelated indiv at this stage, so the FID and IID can be the same.

+### snakemake all
+This rule is available but will stop unless values are added to the config file
+for the filtering; useful if you are repeating analysis where you already know
+these values in advance.